 The sick and their caregivers

 Hospitals are currently experiencing a blood shortage, so consider donating blood at your local Red Cross.
+Check out this article written by Georgetown University's School of Nursing to better understand why donating blood is so important.

 Write get-well cards and mail them to your local hospital.